 • Grant applications are reviewed by ASPT grants staff before distribution to the applicable advisory committee for completeness and accuracy.
-The staff provide a preliminary assessment of the application using the Board Approved Grants Scoring Criteria generated by the updated Trails Plan.
+The staff provides a preliminary assessment of the application using the Board Approved Grants Scoring Criteria generated by the updated Trails Plan.
 Upon staff review, grants are reviewed by the advisory committee(s) and the Arizona State Parks Board (Board).

-- Applicants have the opportunity to provide comments during advisory committee and Board meetings when their application is under review. - Following the advisory committee review, applications are forwarded to the Arizona State Parks Board for review and final funding recommendations. - If RTP funds are awarded, the awarded grant application is sent to the State Historic Preservation Office for Section 106 review, then the Arizona Department of Transportation's Environmental Planning Group for NEPA review prior to being sent to Federal Highways for award.
+- Applicants have the opportunity to provide comments during advisory committee and Board meetings when their application is under review. - Following the advisory committee review, applications are forwarded to the Arizona State Parks Board for review and final funding recommendations. - If RTP funds are awarded, the awarded grant application is sent to the Arizona Department of Transportation's Environmental Planning Group for NEPA review prior to being sent to Federal Highways for award. - If OHV Recreation Funds are awarded, the successful grant application is sent to the State Historic Preservation Office (SHPO) for Section 106 review before being awarded by the Arizona State Parks Board.

-Looking Forward: Implementing Arizona's 2025 Trails Plan
+Looking Forward: Implementing Arizona's 2025 Trails